stac47/stac47.github.io/_drafts/ruby_and_curses_tutorial.md

 **require** statement which gives you access to the Curses module.
 The `Curses.init_screen` initializes *curses*, we retrieved the number of lines and colomns available on the *stdscr*.
-To be sure *curses* is stopped at the end of the program execution, the call to `Curses.close_screen` is inclosed in an ensure block (so the terminal modes that where saved during initialization are restored with `Curses.reset_prog_mode`).
+To be sure *curses* is stopped at the end of the program execution, the call to `Curses.close_screen` is enclosed in an ensure block (so the terminal modes that where saved during initialization are restored with `Curses.reset_prog_mode`).
+This will avoid messing up your terminal if an error occurs.

-Notice that we could have included the Curses module to avoid repeating the Curses word in front of each function call.
+Notice that we could have included the Curses module to avoid repeating the Curses namespace all along the program.

 {% highlight ruby %}
 require 'curses'